 You could explore Sian Ka’an on your own but the road is unpaved, bumpy, and you definitely need a 4×4.
 We tried to enter with a regular car and the guard at the entrance stopped us, saying we would have gotten stuck.
 So, I decided to go with a tour.

-Tours to Sian Ka’an aren’t cheap, but trust me when I tell you that it’s one of the best things to do around Tulum and will probably end up being the highlight of your trip.
+Tours to Sian Ka’an aren’t cheap, but trust me when I tell you that it’s one of the best things to do around Tulum.
+It will probably end up being the highlight of your trip!
 If you have to choose between one of the parks like Xcaret and this, this one beats it.

-➤ The Sian Ka’an Adventure is a full-day excursion that takes you around the Biosphere Reserve so you can experience it to its fullest.
-You’ll visit this UNESCO World Heritage site and go snorkeling in the Mesoamerican Reef, you’ll spot wildlife, go on a boat ride and explore Punta Allen.
+▶️ The Sian Ka’an Adventure Full-Day Trip to Punta Allen is a full-day excursion.
+It takes you around the Biosphere Reserve so you can experience it to its fullest.
+You’ll go snorkeling in the Mesoamerican Reef, spot wildlife, go on a boat ride, and explore Punta Allen.

-This tour also includes: Roundtrip transportation, lunch, snacks, snorkeling gear and a local guide. ➥ BOOK IT HERE
+This tour includes: Roundtrip transfers, lunch, snacks, snorkeling gear, and a local guide. ➥ BOOK IT HERE

 FOR MORE OPTIONS CHECK OUT: 5 Best Sian Kaan Tours from Tulum, Cancun, Riviera Maya